OpenBB-finance/OpenBB/openbb_platform/CONTRIBUTING.md

 The code you will find in this package is generated from a script and it is just a wrapper around the `openbb-core` and any installed extensions.

-When the user runs `import openbb`, `from openbb import obb` or other variants, the script that generates the package code is triggered.
-It detects if there are new openbb extensions installed in the environment and rebuilds the package code accordingly.
-If new extensions are not found, it just uses the current package version.
+When the user runs `import openbb`, `from openbb import obb` or other variants, the script that generates the packaged code is triggered.
+It detects if there are new extensions installed in the environment and rebuilds the packaged code accordingly.
+If new extensions are not found, it just uses the current packaged version.

 When you are developing chances are you want to manually trigger the package rebuild.